-The surgery to expose and bracket an impacted tooth is a very straightforward surgical procedure that is performed by Dr. Fraser in the office surgical suite.
+The surgery to expose and bracket an impacted tooth is a very straightforward surgical procedure that is performed by Dr. Patel and Dr. Fraser in the office surgical suite.
 For most patients, it is performed using laughing gas and local anesthesia.
 In selected cases it will be performed under IV sedation if the patient desires to be asleep, but this is generally not necessary for this procedure.
 The procedure is generally scheduled for 45 minutes if one tooth is being exposed and bracketed.
 If the procedure only requires exposing the tooth with no bracketing, the time required will be shortened by about 1/2.
-These issues will be discussed in detail at your preoperative consultation with Dr. Fraser.
+These issues will be discussed in detail at your preoperative consultation with Drs.
+Patel and Fraser.